Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 You shouldn’t have to rely on other people or circumstances to create positive thoughts, feelings, and emotions.
 It isn’t always easy but you must be able to do it.

 Depending on other people to make you feel positive about yourself is a recipe for disaster.
-People will eventually let you down at some point.
+People will eventually let you down.

 In addition, you’ll behave in ways that don’t align with your true self, all in the name of approval and receiving praise.
 Again, approval and praise isn’t bad, but it shouldn’t be a requirement to feel okay.